dvochoa/1up/README.md

 Development will come with helpful features such as hot reloading but will be a more bloated build.

-In either case, after deploying the site will be accessible from `localhost` or the IP address of your local network if accessing from a machine other than the one used to run docker.
+In either case, after deploying the site will be accessible from `localhost` or `<ip_address>` where `<ip_address>` is the IP address of your local network if accessing from a machine other than the one used to run docker.

 A number of environment variables need to be set in order for the application to work as expected.
 When first building the app you should create a `.env` at the root level, look at `.env.example` for an example.